-The timelines set forth in this document may be extended in unusual circumstances or if the incident is overseen by the Code of Conduct Board (please refer to Article III) or as determined by the Vice President for Student Affairs or his/her designee.
+The timelines set forth in this document may be extended in unusual circumstances or if the incident is overseen by the Code of Conduct Board (please refer to Article III) or as determined by the Dean of Student Affairs or his/ber designee.
 Requests for extensions and approvals must be made in writing and all parties will be notified of the extension granted.